Phase Ib/II Study of Bexmarilimab Plus Doxorubicin in Adults with Metastatic Soft Tissue Sarcoma

 Who Cannot Join the Study?

-• Participation in another clinical trial (interventional or observational) until the safety visit of this study.
+• Being in another clinical trial (either interventional or observational) until the study’s safety visit.

-• Having had major surgery or a serious injury within 14 days before the first dose, or expecting to need major surgery while on study treatment.
+• Having had a major surgery or a serious injury within the 14 days before the first dose, or expecting to need major surgery while on the study treatment.

-• Having chronic ulcers or serious liver disease that scores Child‑Pugh C (the most severe level).
+• Having chronic ulcers or serious liver disease that scores a Child‑Pugh classification of C or higher.

-• Being pregnant, breastfeeding, or not willing to use highly effective birth control as required.
+• Being pregnant, breastfeeding, or not willing to use a highly effective form of birth control as required by the study.

-• Having any serious medical condition or abnormal lab test that the doctor feels makes study participation unsafe.
+• Having any serious medical problem or abnormal lab test result that the doctor believes makes participation unsafe.

-• Current infection with hepatitis B virus (HBV) or hepatitis C virus (HCV) (unless the infection is resolved as defined by specific tests).
+• Current infection with hepatitis B (HBV) or hepatitis C (HCV) viruses.
+(Past or resolved infections may be allowed after specific testing.)

-• Having an active primary immunodeficiency, or untreated HIV infection with a detectable viral load (treated HIV with undetectable viral load is allowed if certain drugs are avoided).
+• Having an active primary immune deficiency, or HIV infection with a detectable amount of virus in the blood.
+(HIV patients with an undetectable viral load on stable therapy may be allowed if their medication does not include certain enzyme‑affecting drugs called CYP3A4 inhibitors or inducers.)

 • Having any other uncontrolled infection at the time of enrollment.

-• Receiving a live or weakened (attenuated) vaccine within 30 days before the first dose.
+• Receiving a live or weakened (attenuated) vaccine within 30 days before the first study dose.

-• Having received any approved or investigational cancer therapy within 14 days before starting the study drug.
+• Having received any approved or experimental cancer therapy within 14 days before starting the study drug.

-• Having a history of uncontrolled seizures, central nervous system (CNS) disorders, or serious psychiatric illness that could affect safety or compliance.
+• Having a history of uncontrolled seizures, brain disorders, or serious psychiatric problems that could affect safety or the ability to follow the study schedule.

-• Known substance abuse or any other severe, uncontrolled medical condition that the doctor thinks would make participation unsafe.
+• Having a known substance‑abuse problem or any other severe, uncontrolled medical condition that the doctor thinks would make participation unsafe.

-• Being unable or unwilling to follow the study requirements.
+• Being unable or unwilling to follow the study requirements, as judged by the investigator.

-• Prior treatment with anthracycline chemotherapy (for example, doxorubicin) for localized or advanced disease.
+• Having previously been treated with anthracycline chemotherapy (a class of drugs that includes doxorubicin) for either localized or advanced disease.

-• For the dose‑expansion and phase II parts, having received any treatment for advanced disease before.
+• For the dose‑expansion and phase II parts of the trial: having received any prior treatment for advanced disease.

-• Having bone sarcoma, locally aggressive sarcoma, gastrointestinal stromal tumor (GIST), or Kaposi sarcoma.
+• Being diagnosed with bone sarcoma, locally aggressive sarcoma, gastrointestinal stromal tumor (GIST), or Kaposi sarcoma.

-• Having another cancer (or a cancer diagnosed within the past five years) except for certain low‑risk skin cancers (carcinoma in situ of the cervix, basal cell carcinoma, squamous cell carcinoma of the skin) that have been cured.
+• Having another cancer (a concurrent malignancy) or a cancer diagnosed within the past five years, except for certain low‑risk skin cancers (cervical carcinoma in situ, basal cell carcinoma, or squamous cell carcinoma of the skin) that have been treated with curative intent.

-• Known allergy or severe reaction to any study drug or its ingredients.
+• Having a known allergy or severe reaction to any investigational drug or any of its ingredients.

 Where you can join this trial?